 I am a recent Electrical Engineering graduate from Illinois Institute of Technology in Chicago.
-I have now started my career as a Junior Software Engineer at Intelligent Artifacts in the NYC area.
+I have now started my career as a Software Engineer at Intelligent Artifacts in the New York City.
 In my off time, I continue to pursue my passions in Hardware Design using Chisel and FPGA devices.
-In the future I hope to provide a complete GUI to assist users in getting started with the Chipyard SoC Design framework.

 Check out my resumé